SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 - SMU has played 11 games, with five wins against the spread.

-- The Mustangs have been favored by 6.5 points or more six times this season and are 4-2 ATS in those contests.
+- This season, the Mustangs have an ATS record of 4-2 in their six games as a favorite of 6.5 points or more.

-- SMU's games this year have gone over the point total five times in 10 opportunities (50%).
+- SMU's games this year have gone over the total in five out of 10 opportunities (50%).

-- SMU is 5-3 against the spread and 8-1 overall in games when it puts up more than 27.1 points.
+- When SMU records more than 27.1 points, it is 5-3 against the spread and 8-1 overall.

 - The Mustangs have turned the ball over two more times (16 total) than the Golden Hurricane have forced a turnover (14) this season.